Emmyhack/GadoWallet/frontend/README.md

-# Gada Wallet Frontend
+# Gado Wallet Frontend

-This is the main React + TypeScript + Vite frontend for Gada Wallet.
+This is the main React + TypeScript + Vite frontend for Gado Wallet.
 It provides a modern, secure interface for wallet connection, heir management, batch transfers, and inheritance activity management.

 ## 🚀 Live Status
 - **Development Server**: http://localhost:5174 (auto port-conflict resolution)